apache/seatunnel/docs/en/connector-v2/sink/Kafka.md

 Kafka Topic.

-Currently two formats are supported:
+Currently, two formats are supported:

 1. Fill in the name of the topic.